16 March 2020

 Should I attend my outpatient appointment?

-If you are uncertain whether you should attend your appointment, please contact the transplant unit on 01223 638007 before you travel to Royal Papworth Hospital.
+Our outpatient clinics are working normally.
+If you are uncertain whether you should attend your appointment or concerned that you might have COVID-19, please contact the transplant unit on 01223 638007 before you travel to Royal Papworth Hospital.

 Are you still performing transplants?